SimpliField/angular-sql-query/README.md

 user.listBackUp();
 ```

-##queryBackUp
+### .queryBackUp()
-All datas corresponding to query.<br/>
+All datas corresponding to query.

 If field is referenced in options, query can be set directly in SQl Query.
-Also, a javascript filter is used.<br/>
+Also, a javascript filter is used.

-You need to pass an object; the key is the field name and the value is the query value.<br/>
+You need to pass an object; the key is the field name and the value is the query value.

 You can pass an **Array** to make a `IN` query or a **Boolean** for a 1 or 0 query.

 **Params:**